 Born on January 24, 1941, in Brooklyn, New York, Neil Leslie Diamond was is best known as a successful pop music singer who scored a number of hits during the 1960s, '70s and '80s.
-Diamond wrote the hits "I'm A Believer" (1966) and "A Little Bit Me, A Little Bit You" (1967) for the Monkees, and had his own first No. 1 hit with "Cracklin' Rose" (1970).
+Diamond wrote the hits "I'm A Believer" (1966) and "A Little Bit Me, A Little Bit You" (1967) for the Monkees, and had his own first No. 1 hit with "Cracklin' Rosie" (1970).

 The son of a shop owner, Diamond spent most of his youth in Brooklyn.
 He did live in Wyoming for a time while his father served in the military.
 Diamond got his first guitar at age 16.
 Before long, he began writing his own songs.
 Diamond landed a fencing scholarship to New York University.
 While a premed student at the university, he continued to pursue his interest in music.
 In the early 1960s, Diamond released his first single, "What Will I Do," which he recorded with Jack Packer.
 The duo released the song under the name "Neil & Jack."